Thanks so much for your willingness to participate in the nurturing and care of kids at Branches!

 In an effort to make this as positive and beautiful as possible, we want to be very upfront with how we view our "kids ministry" at Branches, as well as make you aware of some of the logistical realities of how we work at Branches.

 We rent our building for Sunday use (and other times here and there.)
-When we're not in the building, the Mead School District meets with about 80 students and there are wedding events on many weekends (especially during the summer.)
+When we're not in the building, there are wedding and various other events on many weekends (especially during the summer.)
 What this means, practically, is that we don't have a ton of space and what space we do have, we have to treat very temporary.
 All of our furniture is modular as we set-up the space on Sunday mornings and we return the space to a neutral position after services on Sunday mornings.

-There are many amazing things that come from this - we pay a very low rent and we use a building that rarely sits empty.
+There are many amazing things that come from this - we pay a very lower rent and we use a building that rarely sits empty.
 But, the space limitations can have an effect on what we are trying to do with kids.
-We can't split up into as many groups as we would sometimes like, we move more furniture than we wish we did, and we can't paint the walls - even hanging something on the walls is a little problematic.
+We can't split up into as many groups as we would sometimes like, we move more furniture than we wish we did, and we can't paint the walls - even hanging something on the walls is a little problematic at times but it is getting better.

 Rather than being a place where kids are asked to perform and achieve, Branches’ kids programs have been designed as a Sabbath space where kids can breathe, enjoy, observe, and just be.